ClementDuvert/GHG.flux.tropics/Data/README.md

 # Dataset documentation
 This folder contains raw and processed datasets used for the analysis of (sub)tropical inland water GHG fluxes, including supporting metadata.

+**Note**: A subfolder includes Chinese-language PDF documents, with filenames corresponding to reference numbers in 'reference_list.csv'.
+These documents were added to ensure reproducibility, as they may not be easily accessible through standard databases.

 ---

 ## References